nilnull/AIM/README.md

 3. Attachment
 4. sender

-For each mail you need to generate mail message, set addresses and attachments and then send it using a smtp sender.
+For each mail you need to generate mail message,
+1. Set addresses
+2. Add attachments
+3. Send it using a smtp sender

 AIM uses the same architecture.
 We have normal (mime) Mails and smime Mails that can be in a plain sender or Ssl Sender in addition Ssl Sender can be implicit and explicit.

-In Conclusion you can [Send Mime Mails to Implicit Ssl Smtp Mail Servers](Send Mime Mails to Implicit Ssl Smtp Mail Servers),[Send SMIME Mails to Implicit Ssl Smtp Mail Servers](Send SMIME Mails to Implicit Ssl Smtp Mail Servers), [Send Mime Mails to Smtp Mail Servers](Send Mime Mails to Smtp Mail Servers), [Send SMIME mails to smtp mail servers](Send SMIME mails to smtp mail servers), [Send Mime Mails to Explicit Ssl Smtp Mail Servers](Send Mime Mails to Explicit Ssl Smtp Mail Servers) and [Send SMIME Mails to Explicit Ssl Smtp Mail Servers](Send SMIME Mails to Explicit Ssl Smtp Mail Servers) using same an exact same logic.
-Another alternative is to use our mail factory class which is able to send all mentioned mails
+More information can be found at our [wiki](https://sourceforge.net/p/netimplicitssl/wiki/Home/)

 # Features
 * Support for both of Smime and Mime Messages